 The bill amends existing legislation regarding lead-based paint hazards in rental properties in New Jersey.
 It defines key terms such as "common area," "dust wipe sampling," and "tenant turnover," and establishes requirements for municipalities to inspect rental dwelling units for lead-based paint hazards.
-Municipalities with a permanent local agency must conduct inspections or contract with certified lead evaluation contractors, ensuring that inspections occur at tenant turnover or within three years of the law's effective date.
-The bill also outlines exemptions from inspection for certain properties, such as those certified lead-safe or built after 1978.
-Additionally, it mandates that property owners provide evidence of lead-safe certification to new tenants and maintain records of such certifications.
+Municipalities with a permanent local agency must conduct inspections or contract with certified lead evaluation contractors, while those without such agencies must enter into similar agreements.
+Inspections are mandated at tenant turnover or within three years of the bill's effective date, with subsequent inspections required every three years or upon tenant turnover, unless the property has a valid lead-safe certification.
+The bill also outlines exemptions from inspection for certain properties and stipulates that property owners must provide evidence of lead-safe certification to new tenants.

 Advance Law: 52:27D-437.16, 52:27D-437.17, 55:13A-12.2